yoshinorisekimoto/api-learning-notes/notes/Step11–Webhook.md

 ## What I did

-I simulated a webhook by sending a POST request using Postman with the following JSON:
+I simulated a webhook by sending a POST request using Postman.

 {
   "event": "order.created",